cypherpunk-academy/2064/en/072_2064_An albatros.md

 Lasse: "Finished with what?"

-Sigur: "Well, now I've got her!"
+Sigur: "Well, now, I've got her!"

 Lasse: "You took them all from heaven?"